 Thatâs what we are going to discuss today.

 - MonsterInsights is the Best Google Analytics Plugin for WordPress

 - Over 2 million Professionals use MonsterInsights to grow their Business

 - Up to 50% off on MonsterInsights Subscriptions - Limited Time Deal (Only for Today!)

 Before worrying about tracking affiliate links, let’s dig some basics.
-It is highly important that you understand how to use these affiliate links.
+You must understand how to use these affiliate links.

-It is not recommended to share your affiliate links just by copying and pasting from your affiliate dashboard.
+It is not recommended to share your affiliate links by copying and pasting them from your affiliate dashboard.
 They are called naked affiliate links.
-For bluehost affiliate link, it would look something like
+For the Bluehost affiliate link, it would look something like

 Where the (blogheist) represents your Tracking ID (or Affiliate ID).
 When you share your affiliate links everywhere directly like this, you could end up with some major problems.